 Governance by Design Instead of Retroactive Compliance

 The right approach is not: build first, audit later.
 It’s: Governance by Design.
+The Decision Layer decomposes every HR process into individual decision steps and defines for each step: human, ruleset, or AI.
 This means compliance requirements flow into the architecture from day 1.
-Logging, versioning, explainability, Human-in-the-loop – these are not features, they are architectural principles.
+Logging, versioning, explainability, Human-in-the-loop - these are not features, they are architectural principles.

-For collaboration with the works council, this means: When you build a works council-ready architecture from the start, the works agreement becomes an accelerator, not a blocker.
+For collaboration with employee representation bodies, this means: When you build a works council-ready architecture from the start, the works agreement becomes an accelerator, not a blocker.

 Concrete Next Steps for HR

-First: Inventory all AI systems used in HR – officially and unofficially.
+First: Inventory all AI systems used in HR - officially and unofficially.
 Second: Risk-classify each system according to EU AI Act categories.
-Third: Gap analysis – where is logging, bias monitoring, human oversight missing?
-Fourth: Architecture decision – retrofit or rebuild?
-Fifth: Involve the works council.
+Third: Gap analysis - where is logging, bias monitoring, human oversight missing?
+Fourth: Architecture decision - retrofit or rebuild?
+Fifth: Involve employee representation bodies.

 At Gosign, EU AI Act readiness is part of every agent development.
 Risk classification, bias testing, complete logging and Human-in-the-loop are not add-ons but the foundation of our architecture.